samerfarida/secure-bash-macos-ebook/ebook/part1_bash_fundamentals/01_getting_started.md

 By the end of this chapter, you will be able to:

-- Understand what Bash is and how it fits into the macOS terminal environment.
+- Understand what Bash is and how it fits into the macOS terminal environment
-- Identify differences between Bash and Zsh on macOS.
+- Identify differences between Bash and Zsh on macOS
-- Configure your terminal environment to use Bash effectively.
+- Configure your terminal environment to use Bash effectively
-- Write and run your first Bash script on macOS.
+- Write and run your first Bash script on macOS
-- Understand basic shell concepts: shell sessions, prompts, commands, and scripts.
+- Understand basic shell concepts: shell sessions, prompts, commands, and scripts

----
+- Recognize security best practices for running scripts
+- Troubleshoot common first-time scripting issues

 ## Introduction: Why Learn Bash on macOS?

 While macOS now defaults to Zsh, Bash remains a widely used and essential shell, especially in scripting for automation, enterprise administration, and cross-platform tasks.
 Learning Bash on macOS helps you:

-- Automate repetitive tasks.
+- **Automate repetitive tasks** - From simple file organization to complex deployment workflows
-- Build secure, portable scripts.
+- **Build secure, portable scripts** - Write code that runs reliably across different systems
-- Work effectively in mixed UNIX environments (Linux, macOS).
+- **Work effectively in mixed environments** - Seamlessly transition between Linux servers and macOS workstations
-- Prepare for real-world security use cases and tool integrations.
+- **Prepare for real-world security use cases** - Script vulnerability scans, compliance checks, and security automation

----
+- **Integrate with enterprise tools** - Connect with MDM systems, security tools, and modern DevOps practices

+As a system administrator or security engineer, mastering Bash on macOS empowers you to automate security hardening, manage endpoints at scale, and respond quickly to threats.
+This book bridges fundamental Bash concepts with advanced macOS-specific security practices, preparing you for enterprise-grade automation.

 ## 1.1 The Terminal on macOS